fommil/fpmortals/manuscript/introduction.md

 -   **Purity** the only effect is the computation of a return value.

 Together, these properties give us an unprecedented ability to reason about our code.
-For example, caching is easier to understand with determinism and purity, and input validation is easier to isolate with totality.
+Caching is easier to understand with determinism and purity, and input validation is easier to isolate with totality.

 The kinds of things that break these properties are *side effects*: accessing or changing mutable state (e.g. generating random numbers,